DavidRConnell/DavidRConnell.github.io/index.markdown

 ## Site Contents
 {% newthought 'Résumé' %} -- List of degrees and work experiences.
-Toned down as the site as a whole is intended to provide extra information about my experiences and objectives.
-Additonally, there is a [link](/downloads/resume.pdf) to a more traditional PDF version.
+Additionally, there is a [link](/downloads/resume.pdf) to a more traditional PDF version.

 {% newthought 'Portfolio' %} -- Description of select projects, completed and